kemalcr/kemalcr.com/guide.md

 ## Using Layouts

 You can use **layouts** in Kemal.
-You should pass a second argument.
+You can do this by passing a second argument to the `render` method.

 ```ruby
 get "/:name" do